endurodave/DelegateMQ/docs/DETAILS.md

 # Build

-The repository root project build executes all unit tests and examples with no external code or library dependencies on Windows or Linux systems.
-[CMake](https://cmake.org/) is used to create the project files in the `build` directory.
+To build and run DelegateMQ, follow these simple steps.
+The library uses <a href="https://www.cmake.org">CMake</a> to generate build files and supports Visual Studio, GCC, and Clang toolchains.

+1. Clone the repository.
+2. From the repository root, run the following CMake command:
    `cmake -B build .`
+3. Build and run the project within the `build` directory.

 ## Example Projects